Search information pages

 The journal encourages submission from all health professionals who manage lower limb conditions, including podiatrists, nurses, physical therapists and physiotherapists, orthopaedists, manual therapists, medical specialists and general medical practitioners, as well as health service researchers concerned with foot and ankle care.

-The Australasian Podiatry Council and the Society of Chiropodists and Podiatrists (UK) have reserve funds to cover the article-processing charge for manuscripts submitted by its members.
-Society members can email the appropriate contact at Australasian Podiatry Council or Society of Chiropodists and Podiatrists to obtain the corresponding code to enter on submission.
+The Australasian Podiatry Council and the The College of Podiatry (UK) have reserve funds to cover the article-processing charge for manuscripts submitted by its members.
+Society members can email the appropriate contact at Australasian Podiatry Council or The College of Podiatry to obtain the corresponding code to enter on submission.

 All articles published by Journal of Foot and Ankle Research are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.